 - ਮਾਣਸ ਖਾਣੇ ਕਰਹਿ ਨਿਵਾਜ ॥ ਛੁਰੀ ਵਗਾਇਨਿ ਤਿਨ ਗਲਿ ਤਾਗ ॥: The man-eaters (i.e., those who are tyrant, corrupt, bribe takers…) say prayers (i.e., pretend to be religious…)!
 Those who wield the knife (i.e., those who oppress others, hurt others, bring calamity upon others…) wear the sacred thread around their neck. (sggs 471).

-Understandably, the Gurmat (Wisdom of the SGGS) neither encourages nor approves religious rituals.
+Understandably, the Gurmat (Wisdom of the SGGS) neither encourages nor approves religious rituals (Karamkaand) and symbols.

 Baabaa Nanak asks to take up the following instead